+44 (0) 15 64 793552

 In recent years we have seen a shift in the context in which we operate, due to the growing impact of and attention to climate change and the aftermath of the COVID-19 pandemic.
 We are also facing an energy crisis and growing inequalities related to wealth, gender, ethnicity or capabilities.
 All these challenges require us to consider how different the future will need to be, given that “business as usual” may no longer be viable.

-For the 2025 conference, we have identified seven areas of interest that we are especially interested to explore, through knowledge exchange and discussion.
+For the 2026 conference, we have identified areas of interest that we are especially interested to explore, through knowledge exchange and discussion.

 • Climate change emergency: developing scenarios, roadmaps, milestones and strategies with sufficient public support to achieve (more) ambitious targets for tackling climate change, decarbonising transport and managing travel demand; strategies to make our infrastructure more resilient to climate change; reducing the need to travel; securing the right developments in the right places; and strategies for cities not just countries.
-Post-COP28 can we start moving faster – with targets for 2030, not just considering net zero by 2050.
+Post-COP30 can we start moving faster – with interim targets, not just considering net zero by 2050.

-• Ensuring mobility and accessibility under deep uncertainty: becoming more resilient to future uncertainties about the outcomes of technological disruptions (such as AVs and AI), but also of pandemics and health threats and to material shortages impacting businesses and supply chains; climate change concerns with extreme weather events like hurricanes and floods, causing significant damages to transport infrastructure; geopolitical tensions; finally, increasing cyber threats and cyberattacks on transport systems.
+• Sustainable mobility under deep uncertainty: becoming more resilient to future uncertainties such as: technological disruptions (such as AVs and AI); pandemics and health threats; material shortages impacting businesses and supply chains; climate change concerns with extreme weather events like hurricanes and floods, causing significant damages to transport infrastructure; geopolitical tensions; increasing cyber threats and cyberattacks on transport systems.

-• Cities and transport: 15/x-minute cities and 5/10-minute neighbourhoods; the impact of new technologies and modes (problem solvers or problem creators?); moving towards net zero; road space hierarchy; transit-oriented development; the new role of city centres (changing places), capturing transferable lessons from the pioneering towns, cities and regions changing the way people travel; creating more sustainable, liveable and pleasant places; increasing the role of walking and cycling as the most sustainable forms of transport in our
+• Urban Realm and transport: 15/x-minute cities and neighbourhoods; the impact of new technologies and modes (problem solvers or problem creators?); moving towards net zero; road space hierarchy; transit-oriented development; the evolving role of city centres (changing places); capturing transferable lessons from the pioneering towns; cities and regions changing the way people travel; creating more sustainable, liveable and pleasant places; increasing the role of walking and cycling; relationship with culture and heritage.

 • Equity in transport: funding, pricing, investments and subsidies: who gains, who does not?; equity between regions; equity issues related to decarbonising transport and digitisation; gender and diversity; the impact of the energy crisis on transport services; affordability issues related to travel cost.

-• Planning for well-being: broadening the aims of transport policies, creating more synergy with other policy challenges, and planning for people in current and future generations.
+• Planning for well-beingbroadening the aims of transport policies, creating more synergy with other policy ambitions and challenges; planning for people in current and future generations; respecting culture and heritage.

 The committee welcomes debate on integrating transport and land-use planning, supported by compelling research results and examples of good practice.
 This debate can be nourished by papers on completed projects, as well as works in progress, as valuable insights can be gained in every phase of a project

 We aim to be a forum for professional dialogue.
 We are happy to offer delegates the opportunity to introduce a specific question, problem or dilemma, on which the speaker and the audience can then reflect together.
 We are also open to proposals for special sessions.
-Please indicate in your abstract if you would like to opt for one of these formats or contact the conference programme secretariat to discuss.
+Please indicate in your abstract if you would like to opt for one of these formats or contact the committee chair to discuss.

 For all types of papers, the committee emphasises the added value of drawing out the policy relevance

-In 2025, we will have the pleasure to present the author of the best paper in our stream with the Planning for Sustainable Land-Use Award, sponsored by Goudappel.
-For further information, please consult the ETC awards webpage.
+In 2026, we will have the pleasure to present the author of the best paper in our stream with the Planning for Sustainable Land-Use Award, sponsored by Goudappel.
+For further information, please consult the ETC website.

 Important notice: